annp0/models-in-agda-pilot/OrderSystem/Comparison.md

 1. Entities and Types.
    - Customer with a unique identifier.
-   - Item with name/description and cost.
+   - Item with name/description and cost (in cents).
-   - Payment as an abstract concept with two concrete types Cash and Credit, each with an amount.
+   - Payment as a single concept with a payment type in {Cash, Credit} and an amount (in cents).
    - Order with a status (success/failure), exactly one customer reference, one or more items, and one or more payments.
    - Status is an enumeration with two values: success and failure.
+   - Cost: a total-cost function cost : Order → ℕ (in cents), defined as the sum of item costs.

 2. Customer identifiers are unique within the system.